Radio and Television Broadcasting Survey (RTBS)

 One of three methods is used to impute for missing, invalid or inconsistent response:

 - Data submitted by a respondent (with or without adjustments) for a previous period are used to impute data for the current period.

 - Imputation for partial or total non-response by a respondent are made on the basis of a full response by a respondent with similar characteristics.

 - Total industry or sub-industry weights or averages are used to impute missing variables.

-No estimation is done for lack of coverage, concealment or the underevaluation of permits issued.
+No estimation is done for lack of coverage, concealment or the undervaluation of permits issued.

 As the last step of the data quality control process, the analyst responsible for the survey undertakes a critical assessment of the main facts portrayed by the aggregated data.
 The assessment includes a systematic review of historical trends, a coherence check based on analytical ratios, a comparison with other data sources and a confrontation with independent sector analysis.
-If this process leads to concerns about the quality of survey results, a series of steps to identify and eliminate potential errors in the micro data are repeated.
-These steps are described in the section "Data editing".
+If this process leads to concerns about the quality of survey results, a series of steps to identify and eliminate potential errors in the microdata are repeated.

 At this stage in the process, the evaluation of quality depends to a large extent on the expertise of the analyst responsible for the survey.
 The expertise is developed over time in a number of ways including networking with other analysts in the public and private sectors, participation in conferences and by reading relevant material.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.